Van der Kerchove generator set

 3. Bibliography and Sources / More information:

-– Industrial Heritage Foundation of Andalusia (FUPIA).
-Inaugurated the Van der Kerchove steam engine recently recovered by the College of Industrial Engineers and Cajasol .
-Available at: http://www.fupia.es/intervenciones-realizada/ [Consulted: 10-19-2016]
+– Andalusian Industrial Heritage Foundation (FUPIA).
+The Van der Kerchove steam engine, recently restored by the College of Industrial Engineers and Cajasol, was inaugurated .
+Available at: http://www.fupia.es/intervenciones-realizadas/ [Accessed: 19-10-2016]

 – JIMÉNEZ ALBARRÁN, MJ; LASTRA GONZÁLEZ, I.; MARTÍN LATORRE, RM Industrial instruments.
 In Manual of documentation of movable heritage (Arenillas Torrejón, JA, Martínez Montiel, Luis F., coord.).
 Seville: Ministry of Education, Innovation, Science and Employment [etc.], 2014, pp. 287-301

-– * NEPHEW SIMAL, Julián.
-Report on the historical heritage value of the Van der Kerchove Steam Generator Set located at the Seville Expo.
+– * SOBRINO SIMAL, Julián.
+Report on the historical heritage value of the Van der Kerchove steam generator set located at the Seville Expo.
 February 10, 2007.
 In Project for the recovery and conservation of the Van der Kerchove steam generator set .
 Official College of Industrial Engineers of Western Andalusia, 2007, Annex II.
-Unedited document.
+Unpublished document.